mikosik/smooth-build/doc/glossary.md

  - __basic type__ - Type that is built into language.
 Basic type cannot be declared by user.
 Basic types include `Blob`, `Bool`, `Nothin` `String`.
  - __concrete type__ - Type that is not generic.
  - __default value__ - Value assigned to function parameter upon its declaration.
 Function can be called without specifying such parameter in which case default value will be assigned to it.
- - __shadowing__ - Making some function inaccessible inside other function body by declaring latter with parameter that has name equal to former function name.
+ - __shadowing__ - Making some function inaccessible inside other function body by declaring latter with a parameter that has name equal to former function name.
  - __standard library__ - Set of builtin functions provided by default by smooth installation.
  - __struct type__ - Type that is constructed by combining other types which are called its fields.